NSSL People: Working at NSSL

 The National Severe Storms Laboratory hires meteorologists, hydrologists, physicists, engineers and computer scientists at the master's and Ph.D. level.

-Government jobs are found mainly within the National Oceanic and Atmospheric Administration (NOAA), and include positions with the National Weather Service and other NOAA research labs, such as the National Severe Storms Laboratory; there are also research positions at joint institutes, cooperative partnerships between NOAA and universities, such as the Cooperative Institute for Severe and High-Impact Weather Research and Operations (CIWRO).
+Government positions at the National Severe Storms Laboratory are typically within the National Oceanic and Atmospheric Administration (NOAA) under the Office of Atmospheric and Oceanic Research (OAR).
+There are also research positions at joint institutes, including cooperative partnerships between NOAA and universities, such as the Cooperative Institute for Severe and High Impact Weather Research and Operations (CIWRO).

 OU/CIWRO (formerly CIMMS) employees enjoy the excellent benefits provided by the University of Oklahoma while working at the NSSL.
 CIWRO and the University of Oklahoma are equal opportunity employers.